PixarAnimationStudios/OpenUSD-proposals/proposals/variant_set_metadata/README.md

 ## Introduction

-Variants in OpenUSD are a powerful mechanism that allow authors to modify scene description and express opinions for a given prim.
-These modifications will ultimately contribute to the final result of a prim during composition.
-Prims, along with attributes and relationships, offer APIs for authoring additional information, referred to as metadata, to assist editors such as usdview.
-However, there are times when it is desirable to also author metadata about a variant set for similar reasons but there is no facility to do so.
+Variant sets would benefit from a means of storing and retrieving additional information about them and their variant children.
+Users of editors have a need to create and view context and informative descriptors about variant sets.
+A common use case for this feature is showing a user friendly display name instead of just an identifier.
+For example, being able to show UTF-8 transcoded display names in editors, providing a much better user experience across languages.

-We propose adding the ability to author metadata on `UsdVariantSet` to support similar functionality available to `UsdPrim`, `UsdAttribute` and `UsdRelationship`.
+There is currently no support for this functionality on variant sets, so we propose adding the ability to author metadata on `UsdVariantSet` to support similar functionality available to `UsdPrim`, `UsdAttribute` and `UsdRelationship`.
 This metadata is intended to be used in editors to display information such as a nicely formatted name for the variant set or whether the variant set should be hidden in certain views.